ywang412/propmanagement/content/about.md

 ## Our Team

 ### **Sarah Johnson - Founder & CEO**
-With over 20 years of real estate experience, Sarah founded Premier Property Management with a vision of providing personalized, professional property management services.
+With over 20 years of real estate experience, Sarah founded HTX Property Management with a vision of providing personalized, professional property management services.
 Her expertise in real estate law, market analysis, and property management has been instrumental in our company's success.

 ### **Michael Chen - Operations Manager**
 Michael oversees all day-to-day operations, ensuring that every property receives the attention it deserves.
 His background in construction and maintenance management helps us provide superior property care.